pulp/pulp_deb/docs/plugin_maintenance.rst

    ./plugin-template --bootstrap pulp_deb

-Updating the API docs
+Building the docs and API docs
 --------------------------------------------------------------------------------

-Unlike the rest of this documentation, the `pulp_deb REST API documentation <restapi.html>`_ is auto generated.
+The content for the `pulp_deb REST API documentation <restapi.html>`_ is extracted via API call to a running pulp instance.
-Most of the actual content comes from the ``docs/_static/api.json`` file within this repository.
-This file can be requested from the API of a running pulp instance, and will contain various docstrings from the plugin code as deployed to the running instance.
+It will contain various docstrings from the plugin code as deployed to that instance.

-To commit an up to date version of ``docs/_static/api.json`` to source, you will therefore need a fully functional development environment with a running instance using the version of the plugin code you want reflected in the API docs.
+As a result, building the docs can only be done via the CI pipelines or a full fledged development environment.

-In particular this can be done within a ``pulp3-source-*`` vagrant box from the ``pulp_installer`` repository, that has the ``pulp_deb`` plugin installed.
+This can be done within a ``pulp3-source-*`` vagrant box from the ``pulp_installer`` repository, that has the ``pulp_deb`` plugin installed.
 Within such a box run the following commands:

 .. code-block:: none